 Sustainable and environmentally conscious, Green Homes (or eco homes) are fast becoming a popular consideration for self-builders and renovators alike.
-As Town Planners, our primary objective is achieving sustainability, so this is music to our ears.
+As Town Planners, our primary objective is achieving sustainability, so the popularity of ‘the Green Home’ is music to our ears.

-The term “eco house” can broadly be used to describe any house which puts sustainability or environmental concerns at the forefront of design.
-An eco house can include everything from adding renewable technology to an existing house during a renovation, to a full fabric first approach during a self-build.
+The term “Green Home” can broadly be used to describe any house which puts sustainability or environmental concerns at the forefront of design.
+A green home (or eco-house) can include everything from adding renewable technology to an existing house during a renovation, to a full fabric first approach during a self-build.

 As well as the low maintenance and operational costs, there are a number of other benefits to building an eco home, which makes us question… can we actually afford NOT to build a Green Home?

 As the population increases, local shared resources such as water and energy come under considerable pressure.
 Through the use of technologies and processes that increase water and energy efficiency, green buildings can reduce this strain.

 Green building allows for the use of alternative sources of water such as rainwater, reducing water waste through the installation of plumbing fixtures that are efficient and reducing the strain on shared water resources by installing systems that purify water and enable recycling.

 Green building companies design buildings in a manner that allow for the use of fewer materials and employ processes that use less water, raw materials, and energy.
 They also use materials that are long lasting and/or recycled and reused.
 All of this helps achieve material efficiency and reduces the strain on resources.

 As the effects of climate change become more pronounced every year, it is becoming virtually impossible for the most ardent climate change deniers to dismiss it.